 Although Cranberry Sauce is associated with Thanksgiving dinner and holidays, we crave them year-round.
-We use it for our breakfast fruit bowls and as a topping for porridge (warm oatmeal).
+We use it for our breakfast fruit bowls and as a topping for porridge (warm oatmeal), just as we would use our applesauce.

-Hydrate the dry cranberries with a bag of your preferred tea for five minutes.
+Hydrate the dry cranberries with a teabag of your preferred tea for five minutes.
+If not using tea, just hydrate with water.

 These bitter and sour fruits have some profound benefits.
 Cranberries are superfoods as they are high in antioxidants and have compounds that may have anti-inflammatory and anti-cancer effects.